galaxy-iuc/parsec/docs/commands/utils.rst

 Given a workflow and invocation id, wait until that invocation is complete (or one or more steps have errored)

+This will exit with the following error codes:

+- 0: done successfully
+- 1: running (if --exit_early)
+- 2: failure
+- 3: unknown

 **Options**::